 For choosing the best available options, the situation must be assessed through unbiased perspectives.
-In the insurance market, the terms ‘brokers’ and ‘agents’ are interchangeable.
-The agents and the brokers – both should have the appropriate licenses.
-Both the agent and brokers also act as intermediaries between the insurance companies and the insurance policy buyers.
+The terms ‘brokers’ and ‘agents’ are interchangeable in the insurance market.
+The agents and the brokers – should both have the appropriate licenses.
+The agent and brokers act as intermediaries between the insurance companies and the insurance policy buyers.
 For a better understanding, let’s dig deeper.

 What is the discrepancy between an Insurance Agent and Insurance Broker?